emont017/hotel-management/README.txt

 Admin Dashboard Redesign: Revamped the admin dashboard into a KPI-driven layout with cards for key metrics like ADR and RevPAR.

-Interactive Housekeeping Page: Transformed the housekeeping list into a interactive table with filter tabs and inline actions.
+Interactive Housekeeping Page: Transformed the housekeeping list into an interactive table with filter tabs and inline actions.

 Dynamic Booking Page: Upgraded the "Book a Stay" page into a multi-step process that dynamically checks for room availability.